Parasjangid/Parasjangid/README.md

 - 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me
 - you can mail right here jangidparas8800@gmail.com
+- Thorium90 this is my codeforces username, i am new in competitive programming......